 The Bard unit should be placed in an area where the supply (leaving conditioned air) and return (unit air intake) air paths will be unrestricted.
-Avoid placing objects in the structure within 24" of the return (unit air intake) grille.
-Avoid placing objects directly in the path of the supply (conditioned) air grille.
-This will inhibit the "throw" of the supply air throughout the structure and reduce the cooling and/or heating ability of the unit; in extreme cases, this may cause evaporator coil freezing issues.
-Supply air must be able to freely circulate conditioned air throughout the structure.
-Adjustment of supply grille deflectors is often necessary to ensure proper room circulation.
+Avoid placing objects inside the room within 24" of the return (unit air intake) louvers or grille.
+Avoid placing objects directly in the path of the supply (conditioned) air grilles.
+This will inhibit the "throw" of the supply air throughout the structure and reduce the cooling and/or heating ability of the unit and in extreme cases may cause evaporator coil freezing issues.
 Ducted applications should not exceed the rated duct static pressures given in the unit specification sheets.
-Special requirements for duct construction and distances to combustible materials need to be followed per the installation instructions when electric heating is used.
+Special requirements for duct construction and distances to combustible materials need to be followed per the unit installation instructions when electric heating is used.